 - Areas identified as Commercial (COM) shall be developed predominantly with a mix of commercial uses ranging in scales and intensities, such as small, medium, and large format retail, office, hospitality, service commercial, vehicle sales/servicing, institutional uses, and other similar uses subject to compliance with the RM of Stanley Zoning By-law. - 2.
-Commercial development sites shall have direct access to collector roads or access via internal road and/or service roads that access a collector road. - 3.
-Commercial development along Road 20 West shall limit the number of direct access points onto Road 20 West, with development sites being accessed primarily through local and service roads. - 4.
+Commercial development sites shall have direct access to collector roads or access via internal road and/or service roads that access a collector road. - Commercial development along Road 20 West shall limit the number of direct access points onto Road 20 West, with development sites being accessed primarily through local and service roads. - 4.
 Highway commercial development shall be the predominant land use for areas in the immediate vicinity of PTH 14 to maximize highway frontage exposure. - 5.
 All future commercial development adjacent to PTH 14 shall consider future highway improvements (including twinning and additional right-of-way requirements) for PTH.
 Development proponents are encouraged submit future concept and/or site plans to Manitoba Infrastructure for review prior to official submission to the RM of Stanley for approval. - 6.
-That any conceptual and/or future development plans be submitted to Manitoba Infrastructure for review and approval prior to official application submission. - 7.
-Commercial development shall provide appropriate buffering from adjacent and abutting residential development through fencing, landscaping, green space and minimum building setbacks in compliance with the RM of Stanley Zoning By-law.
+That any conceptual and/or future development plans be submitted to Manitoba Infrastructure for review and approval prior to official application submission.
+Permits are required from Manitoba Infrastructure to modify, relocate, remove or intensify the use of an access.

+7. Commercial development shall provide appropriate buffering from adjacent and abutting residential development through fencing, landscaping, green space and minimum building setbacks in compliance with the RM of Stanley Zoning By-law.